-One of the fun things about the first season is that we get to see Darrin (Dick York) and Samantha (Elizabeth Montgomery) go house hunting.
-When Samantha and her mother Endora (Agnes Moorehead) first visit the house at the beginning of Season One, it has just been built.
-It’s empty and bare, and there isn’t a blade of grass in the yard:
+In the first season we got to see Darrin (Dick York) and Samantha (Elizabeth Montgomery) go house hunting.
+When Samantha and her mother Endora first visit the house at the beginning of Season One, it has just been built, and there isn’t a blade of grass in the yard:

 Samantha fixes the place up with a quick twitch of her nose:

 Oh, if only home improvement could be that easy!
-That scene was fun because Samantha and Endora take turns trying different looks for the house and argue about which is the best version.
+Samantha and Endora took turns trying different looks for the house and arguing about which was the best version.

 When they step into the house for the first time, this is what it looks like: